ngbgithub/The-One-True-Makefile/README.md

 `foo/module.mk` contains the problem area, and `build/foo/foo.lo` exists, but `Linux-stage/bin` does not contain the `foo` executable, then Make apparently died before creating the `foo` executable but after successfully compiling `foo.lo`.
-Maybe that might suggest something to you.
+Maybe that would suggest something to you.
 (This isn't definitive-- maybe the `foo` executable also has other dependencies, and one of those is causing the problem.)